 Invitations to apply, which are based on CCF research, our institutional relationships, and accumulated intelligence about various spiritual, educational and social service programs in our local community, will be sent to organizations in June.
-Grants range from \$15,000 - \$25,000.
+Grants usually range from \$10,000 - \$25,000.

-Cycle: Invitations sent in June.
+Cycle: Educational Impact invitations sent in June.
 Proposal deadline in August, grants paid in October.
 No unsolicited applications are accepted.
+Social and Spiritual Impact grants do not yet have a recurring cycle.

-Community Priorities Grant Program \$63,000
+Community Priorities Grant Program \$64,000

 CCF addresses a specific set of social needs in our community through the Community Priorities Program.
-In 1999, an endowment was established to benefit the most vulnerable in our community.
-The grants from this endowment, combined with current-year gifts, allow us to make these annual grants which are awarded through a by-invitation-only competitive grants process.
+In 1999, an endowment was established to benefit the most vulnerable in our community focusing on three populations.
+The grants from this endowment, combined with current-year gifts, allow us to make annual grants which are awarded through a by-invitation-only competitive grants process.
 Charities are invited based on our understanding of their ability to meet the program's goals, outcomes from previous CCF grants, and our own research which includes intelligence from our community partners.
 About 8 grants are made annually, with grants ranging from about \$8,000 - \$12,000.
-CCF currently rotates the funding annually to address one the following populations each year: the elderly, young mothers in crisis, and at-risk school-aged youth.
-In FY19, the focus is on the elderly.
-In FY20 it will be young mothers in crisis, and in FY21 it will return to at-risk youth.
+CCF currently rotates the funding annually to address one the following populations each year:

+- the elderly (FY19)

+- young mothers in crisis (FY20)

+- at-risk school-aged youth (FY21)